Belgian Malinois

 Exercise:

-The Belgian Malinois is a highly active breed and requires plenty of exercises and mental stimulation.
+The Belgian Malinois is a highly active breed and requires plenty of exercise & mental stimulation.

 They are best suited to active families who can provide them with regular opportunities for exercise and training.